Serena Battles Through At Wimbledon, Halep Storms Back To Reach Semi-finals - UrduPoint

 "It was really satisfying," said Williams, whose clay court campaign was affected by a knee injury.

 "I wouldn't have won that match a couple of weeks ago."
-Also joining her in the last four was Romania's former world number one Simona Halep, who fought back from 4-1 down and three break points in the first set to beat China's Zhang Shuai 7-6 (7/4), 6-1.
+Also joining her in the last four was Romania's former world number one Simona Halep, who fought back from 4-1 down in the first set to beat China's Zhang Shuai 7-6 (7/4), 6-1.

 For Halep -- who aside from Williams was the only player in the quarter-finals to have won a Grand Slam, taking the French Open last year -- it is her second Wimbledon semi-final.

-Williams, whose total of 97 Wimbledon wins compares to the 81 combined of the other seven quarter-finalists, will look back on her win with some relief.
+Williams, whose total of 97 Wimbledon match wins compares to the 82 combined of the other seven quarter-finalists, will look back on her victory with some relief.

 Riske converted all five of her break points while Williams succeeded with just six of her 16 opportunities.